 Change the basemap to provide a different look and feel to your map.
-This can pair well with black or white logos, for example, show major retailers with a black logo, on a Minimal basemap:
+For example, the Minimal basemap pairs well with black or white logos:

-To change the logo to your own custom image found online, just copy and paste the Image Link by right clicking on the image:
+To change the logo to a custom image found online, just copy and paste the image link by right clicking on the image:

 Rearrange Placement of POIs

 If there are a lot of results in one area, or you are doing a bird's eye view on a map, you can drag the Points of Interest away from their original address:

 Just click on the logo, and drag it to where it should be.

 If these tips still leave you needing further customization, PiinPoint maps can be taken offline using the Print to PDF function.
 Any PDF can then be opened in a design tools like InDesign, Photoshop, Illustrator, etc.